TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics: Tokenizer

 \subsection{Transform Chain}

-For each window, tokenization proceeds through the following steps: \begin{enumerate}[leftmargin=2em] \item \textbf{Chunking:} Each input and actuator signal window is decomposed into fixed-duration chunks of length $\Delta_{\text{chunk}}$ with stride $s$ ( $s=\Delta_{\text{chunk}}$ for non-overlapping chunks).
-Chunking is a role-specific action: input chunks cover the window $[t_0,t_1]$, while actuator chunks may span a longer interval $[t_0,t_3]$.
+For each window, tokenization proceeds through the following steps: \begin{enumerate}[leftmargin=2em] \item \textbf{Chunking:} Each input and actuator signal window is decomposed into fixed-duration chunks of length $\Delta_{\text{chunk}}$ with stride $s$ (where $s=\Delta_{\text{chunk}}$ for non-overlapping chunks).
+Chunking is a role-specific action: input chunks cover the window $[t_0,t_1]$, while actuator chunks may span a longer interval $[t_0,t_3]$---for forecasting tasks, they cover both the context and target horizon.
 Output signals are \emph{not} chunked.
 Also, chunking is based on fixed-size time intervals, so signals with different sampling rates contribute different numbers of samples per chunk while sharing the same chunk grid (and thus the same number of chunks prior to filtering).
-Chunks form the model’s base input elements and enable flexible context: the amount of history provided to the model is controlled by retaining more or fewer recent chunks, without changing the architecture.
+Chunks constitute the model's basic input elements and enable flexible context: the amount of history provided to the model is controlled by retaining more or fewer recent chunks, without changing the architecture.

-\item \textbf{Filtering:} Chunks are filtered per signal and are marked as invalid if they are empty or contain non-numerical values.
+\item \textbf{Validity selection:} Partially observed signals are retained, while empty or fully missing signals are marked as unavailable.
 Windows are discarded if they do not contain at least one valid input/actuator and at least one valid output target.
 Optionally, windows are subsampled per shot by enforcing a minimum spacing in $t_1$.
 In order to bound the number of elements fed to the model, for each role we retain at most the $M$ most recent valid chunks (i.e., those closest in time to the end of the prediction interval at $t_3$).

-\item \textbf{Embedding generation:} Each retained input/actuator chunk is transformed into a token embedding $z_i \in \mathbb{R}^{K_{g(i)}}$ using a signal-specific embedding codec, where $g(i)$ denotes the signal associated with the $i$-th token.
-Outputs are transformed at window level to provide supervision targets in the same embedding space. \end{enumerate}
+\item \textbf{Embedding generation and missing-value handling:} Each retained input/actuator chunk is transformed into a token embedding $z_i \in \mathbb{R}^{K_{g(i)}}$ using a signal-specific embedding codec, where $g(i)$ denotes the signal associated with the $i$-th token.
+Outputs are transformed at window level to provide supervision targets in the same embedding space.
+Before codec tuning or embedding generation, remaining non-finite values are handled using one of three strategies: (i) zero filling; (ii) temporal interpolation followed by spatial interpolation and a zero fallback; or (iii) no imputation when the codec can natively accept non-finite values. \end{enumerate}

 After tokenization, each window yields: (i) a variable-length set of token embeddings $\{z_i\}_{i=1}^{L}$ for the available input/actuator chunks, and (ii) window-level embedded targets for each output signal used for supervision, together with indicators of which outputs are present.